k2-fsa/sherpa/device/android/app/src/main/assets/README.md

 **Caution:** The torch.script.jit model **MUST** be named `jit.pt`.

-**Note:** Only pruned transducer models in LibriSpeech are supported now, will add streaming models for Chinese dataset soon.
+**Note:** Only streaming transducer models in LibriSpeech are supported now (i.e. The model must be trained with `dynamic-chunk-training=1`), will add streaming model for Chinese datasets soon.

 * The vocabulary dict is a text file named `tokens.txt`.
 It has two columns as follows: